Volleyball Tryout Evaluation Form

 Libero Evaluation

 Liberos touch more balls than anyone else on the court.
-Serve receive accuracy is non-negotiable—a libero who can't pass consistently makes your entire offense struggle.
+Serve receive accuracy is non-negotiable.
+A libero who can't pass consistently makes your entire offense struggle.
 Defensive coverage should extend across the back row; great liberos get to balls that look impossible.

 Communication separates good liberos from great ones.
 Watch who organizes the defense, who calls the ball first, who directs traffic during rotations.
-A vocal libero with average passing might outperform a quiet one with superior platform skills.
+A vocal libero with average passing might outperform a quiet one with stronger platform skills.

 Hitter Evaluation (Outside, Middle, Opposite)